0x1eef/trip.rb/README.md

 #### <a id='stacktrace-analyzer-usage'>Usage</a>

 Trip.rb implements a stacktrace analyzer that can be useful for debugging and gaining insight into the code being traced.
+One day I might extract it into its own gem - for now it is shipped with the Trip.rb gem.

-It has to be required separately:
+It has to be required it separately:

 ```ruby
 require "trip/analyzer"
 ```

-it requires the "paint" gem to be installed:
+It requires the "paint" gem to be installed:

 ```ruby
 gem install paint